mosip/documentation/docs/setup-steps-1.4.0.md

 ### Configuration checks

-1. Ensure that in the `kernel-default.properties`, the value of `mosip-toolkit-client` and `mosip-toolkit-android-client` is set in `auth.server.admin.allowed.audience`.
-If this was not set by default, then set it and restart `kernel-auth-service` and `compliance-toolkit-service`.
+1. Make sure that the `kernel-default.properties` file includes the `mosip-toolkit-client` and `mosip-toolkit-android-client` values in the `auth.server.admin.allowed.audience` setting.
+If these values are not set by default, configure them and then restart the `kernel-auth-service` and `compliance-toolkit-service`.

 2. Ensure that in `compliance-toolkit-default.properties`, CORS is enabled to allow access to `mosip-toolkit-android-client`: